LaunchCodeEducation/aws-basics/content/s3/_index.md

 - Host Static Websites
 - Store and secure small or large amounts of data
 - Backup existing data
+- Build a data lake
+- Backup and restor critical data
+    - at a very low rate (glacial -- a different type of S3 bucket)
+- run cloud-native applications

 ### How This Course Utilizes Amazon S3: